noir-lang/noir/docs/docs/language_concepts/02_control_flow.md

 };
 ```

-The index for loops is of type `u64`.
+The index for loops is of type `field`.

 ## If Expressions